-Autistic children want toys that make them feel good and secured.
+Autistic children want toys that make them feel good and secure.
 The moment they find interest in a toy and starts to get the sensations they like, the nice feeling helps decrease discomfort and fear that enables them to explore their minds freely.
 The result is they express themselves naturally.

-They will start listening to you, play with you, or follow your directions; all of which are forms of communication.
-This approach enhances coordination, conveys conversations with other people (not just you), and overall improve their neural processing systems.
+They will start listening to you, playing with you, or following your directions; all of which are forms of communication.
+This approach enhances coordination, conveys conversations with other people (not just you), and overall improves their neural processing systems.

 >>>In search of gifts for children with autism?
 We found the best items that offer calming and sensory benefits.
 Take a look!